Chanderi

 Q: Which is better — Chanderi or Orchha?

-Both are historical treasures, but Chanderi is quieter and less touristy compared to Orchha.
-Chanderi excels in handloom culture and serene landscapes, while Orchha has grander palaces.
-Choose Chanderi for a peaceful, offbeat vibe in 2025.
+Both are historical gems, but Chanderi offers a quieter, less touristy vibe compared to Orchha.
+Chanderi excels in textile heritage and serene landscapes, while Orchha has grander palaces.
+Choose Chanderi for a peaceful escape and Orchha for a more polished historical tour.

 Q: Do I need permits for Chanderi?